 Frequently Asked Questions

-The service is provided exclusively for an entitled audience of members of HM Forces, MOD civilians, their families who are based in remote locations, Operational theatres or places unable to sustain digital cinema facilities.
+The service is provided exclusively for an entitled audience of members of HM Forces, MOD civilians, and their families who are based in remote locations, operational theatres, or places unable to sustain digital cinema facilities.

 Units will need to secure funding for this service, possibly from welfare funds, grants, non-public sources e.g. PRI or local gain share, or profits from sales of food and drinks associated with movie screenings.